ariel1985/rest-api-node-expressjs/README.md

 ## To do:

- * test case for each filter
+ * unittest for each filter
  * no filter - return all
  * Create a unified function for checking if number / string etc...